sfplan/socio-economic-profiles/README.md

 ```

 ## Files
-- /build_socioeconomic_profiles.ipynb: Python Notebook for calculating socio-economic profiles
+- /build_socioeconomic_profiles - dec and acs.ipynb: Python Notebook for calculating socio-economic profiles (historical to present)
 - /Data_Items_And_Sources_2019.xlsx: Excel file containing attribute calculations that profile calculations are based on
-- /attribute_lookup.csv: Lookup table with attribute categories, attributes names and attribute IDs for all attributes needed to calculate the profile data
+- /attribute_lookup - master - include dec.csv: Lookup table with attribute categories, attributes names and attribute IDs for all attributes needed to calculate the profile data.
+Includes definition of how to calculate (median, as is, weighted average, or other)
-- /geo_lookup.csv: Lookup table with neighborhood, supervisor district, and city name for each tract in San Francisco.
+- /geo_lookup_2000to2020.csv: Lookup table with neighborhood for each tract in San Francisco for 2000, 2010, and 2020.
+Census tracts are subject to change every 10 years.
-- /median_lookup.csv: Lookup table needed for calculating medians.
+- /acs_median_lookup.csv: Lookup table needed for calculating medians.
 Contains name, id, range_start, and range_end for median calcs.
+(ACS)
+- /sf3_median_lookup.csv: Lookup table needed for calculating medians.
+Contains name, id, range_start, and range_end for median calcs.
+(DEC, Summary Files 3 Table (SF3))